byjg/php-anydataset-db/docs/transaction.md

    same method where it started.
 Never finalize it in a different method.
 3. **Enable `allowJoin` for nested transactions**: Use the allowJoin parameter as true in the beginTransaction method when nesting transactions.
+4. **Use the appropriate isolation level**: Choose the isolation level that best fits your requirements.
+Higher isolation levels provide better data consistency but may reduce concurrency.